awsdocs/aws-java-developer-guide-v2/doc_source/ddb-en-client-doc-api.md

 # Enhanced Document API for DynamoDB<a name="ddb-en-client-doc-api"></a>

-The [Enhanced Document API](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/enhanced/dynamodb/document/package-summary.html) for AWS SDK for Java 2\.x is designed to work with document\-oriented data that has no fixed schema, but also lets you use custom classes to map individual attributes\.
+The [Enhanced Document API](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/enhanced/dynamodb/document/package-summary.html) for AWS SDK for Java 2\.x is designed to work with document\-oriented data that has no fixed schema\.
+However, it also lets you use custom classes to map individual attributes\.

  The Enhanced Document API is the successor to the [Document API](https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/dynamodbv2/document/DynamoDB.html) of the AWS SDK for Java v1\.x\.